Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Know what is the main installer of packages in command line (eg. `sudo apt update`  for Ubuntu 22.04).
 Save to your web host's details document if it's not something you're intimately familiar with.
 - Update installer’s repos
 - Look up instructions for your OS on how to install these language interpreters and related or adjacent package managers, if applicable to your server's use cases (these should be installed before installing databases because you'll be testing database connections with code):
 #### PHP

+##### Install PHP
 - PHP (if not included by your web host’s)
 	- If installed CloudPanel, PHP comes included.
 If you don't see PHP, you should create a PHP site off CloudPanel
 	- If not installed CloudPanel and your web host management panel does not come included with PHP, look up how to install php, eg. Google: Ubuntu 22 install php
-	- If installed Cloudpanel or a Web Hosting Control Panel that already has it setup for you, you can also skip this step:
 		- You have to configure apache or nginx to handle php, eg. Google: `Nginx handle php`, eg. Google: `Apache handle php`.
+	- If installed Cloudpanel or a Web Hosting Control Panel that already has PHP installed, please skip this step of installing PHP.

+##### Match PHP Versions

+The best practice is to make sure you're using the same PHP that gets called when running the `php` command in terminal and is used to render your php webpages

+If the versions don't match you're going to run into problems when enhancing PHP by running command lines then expecting your PHP webpages to get those enhancements.

   - Make sure PHP matches on command line and web version
 	  - At a php file:
 	```